SSSD/sssd-test-framework/docs/guides/testing-offline.rst

-Testing SSSD in offline mode
+Testing When SSSD is Offline
 ############################

 In order to test SSSD in offline mode, we can use the firewall module from